 (G) hospice physician and, if any, attending practitioner orders specific to the client.

 (e) Orientation and training of staff.
 Hospice personnel must assure that SNF, NF or ICF/IID staff who provide care to the hospice's clients have been oriented and trained in the hospice philosophy, including the hospice's policies and procedures regarding methods of comfort, pain control, symptom management, as well as principles about death and dying, how a person may respond to death, the hospice's client rights, the hospice's forms, and the hospice's record keeping requirements.

+(f) Management and disposal of drugs and biologicals.
+The policies and procedures of the hospice may not impede the SNF, NF, or ICF/IID from adhering to state, federal, and local law applicable to the disposal of drugs and biologicals in a facility.